 - 1/2 tbsp flour

-- Add the ketchup, tomato sauce, vinegar, sugar, water, and stir.
-Add the spices and stir well.
+- Add the ketchup, water and white sugar and stir.
+Add the flour and stir.